 Floodplain instability and channel degradation occurring in lower Blue Creek over the last decade resulted from a combination of watershed processes, land management activities, and large flood events occurring over the last 150 years.
 The channel has now incised into the coarse sediment deposits that filled the valley during the 1960s and 1970s.
-Long-term channel degradation will result in substantial reduction in floodplain connectivity with ever increasing flow magnitudes required to inundate adjacent floodprone surfaces (Figures 88 - 89).
-At cross section 19, the channel has degraded approximately 16.0 ft, since the end of the aggradational phase in 1975 (Figures 69 and 89).
-This cross section spans the upper ends of Black Bear and Pularvasar Flats, illustrating the sequential aggradation and degradation that has occurred, and the current separation between the baseflow water surface elevation and the ground surface.
+Long-term channel degradation will result in substantial reduction in floodplain connectivity with ever increasing flow magnitudes required to inundate adjacent floodprone surfaces (Figures 25, 30 and 32).
+At cross section 19, the channel has degraded approximately 16.0 ft, since the end of the aggradational phase in 1975 (Figures 6 and 25).
+This cross-section spans the upper ends of Black Bear and Pularvasar Flats, illustrating the sequential aggradation and degradation that has occurred, and the current separation between the baseflow water surface elevation and the ground surface.
 As the separation distance increases the water holding capacity of the coarse sediments will not be able to support a viable riparian.
-Mapping and other analysis indicate existing riparian habitats occur at three basic locations: 1) on 5a and 5b surfaces with mature cottonwood and conifers; 2) along preferential subsurface flow paths (buried channels) that include large woody debris; and 3) along the baseflow channel.
+Mapping and other analysis indicate the existing riparian habitats occur at three basic locations: 1) on 5a and 5b surfaces with mature cottonwood and conifers; 2) along preferential subsurface flow paths (buried channels) that include the remains of large woody material; and 3) along the baseflow channel.

 Long-term channel incision has resulted in coarsening of bed materials and likely reduced the amount of suitable salmonid spawning gravels in this reach.
-This was evident from the surface particle size analysis (Table 6; Figure 81).
+This was evident form the surface particle size analysis (Table 4; Figure 18).
 Results of the particle size analysis suggested that spawning gravels may also be limited in upstream reaches.
 Channel degradation and subsequent reductions in floodplain connectivity concentrates surface and subsurface flow paths, results in increased stream velocities, stream power, and sediment transport capacity and has several significant implications for salmonid and riparian productivity.
 Concentrated flows and high water velocities require adult and juvenile fish to expend more energy to sustain their position in the water column or to migrate upstream.
 During high flow events adult and juvenile salmonids migrate to areas protected from high velocity currents (i.e. backwaters, alcoves, or inundated floodplains) to conserve energy.
 These types of habitats become increasingly limited and hydrologically disconnected during periods of long-term channel incision.